togdvrar-if-its-2019/assignment-1-game-review-sigdeagung/readme.md

 **Empathy**

 The ability to understand and share the feelings of another.
-The act of sacrificing to help others.

 Games can evoke empathy in us.
 They can make us desire to be kind.
 They can help us put ourself in the shoes of others.